CMullaney01/Cloud_FileServer/README.md

 - Develop search functionality to allow users to search for files based on metadata or content.

 ## Video Streaming:
+- rudimentary implementation already achieved by just pointing it to the s3 instance
 - Integrate video streaming capabilities to allow users to stream video files stored on the server.
 - Implement adaptive bitrate streaming for better performance across different network conditions.